 - See Who Can Vote?

-You can be a candidate in any constituency in Nunavut, not just the one you live in.
+In a General Election, you can be a candidate in any constituency in Nunavut, not just the one you live in.
 But, you can be a candidate in only one constituency at a time.

 Disqualifications from Being a Candidate